adikulkarni0/pxdocs/content/reference/CLI/create-and-manage-volumes/_index.md

 * Portworx uses an elastic architecture.
 This allows you to add capacity and throughput at every layer, at any time.
 * Volumes are thinly provisioned.
 They only use as much storage as needed by the container.
 * You can expand and contract the maximum size of a volume, even after you write data to the volume.

-You can create a volume before being used by its container.
-Also, the container can create the volume at runtime.
-When you create a volume, the `pxctl` CLI tool returns the volume ID.
-You can see the same volume ID when you run a Docker command.
-For example, `docker volume ls`.

 To create a volume, run the `pxctl volume create` command and provide the volume name.
 The following example creates the `myVol` volume: